Clementine951/MazeGame/README.md

-This is a game developped on MacOs, and not tested on Windows.
+This is a game developed on Macos, and not tested on Windows.
 ```
 gcc -o game game.c
 ./game
 ```